 St. Cloud State and the College of Education and Learning Design offer a variety of resources to foster student success both in and out of the classroom.

-Students in the College of Education and Learning Design are active in their own professional development including participation in student organizations at both the school and university level.
+Students in the College of Education and Learning Design are active in their own professional development including participation in student organizations at both the college and university level.
 As students progress through their education, the College of Education and Learning Design offers opportunities for financial assistance through scholarships as well as guidance and support through the Career Center and Center for Co-Teaching and Educational Engagement.

 If you do not have an assigned advisor, contact Advising & Student Transitions to request one.